-Ohio College Tech Prep Standards: - Academics are taught at a college-preparatory level - Algebra 2 must be taken by the completion of high school - Senior year of math - Three units of science including at least two lab-based science courses Articulation is defined as the planned process with the educational system, which facilitates the transition of students between the secondary and postsecondary levels of instruction: - Students who successfully complete the high school portion of the College Tech Prep program may receive a maximum of 12 advanced standing/articulated credits.
-In addition, students may also be strongly encouraged to test out of (free of charge) identified courses. - College credits awarded through the agreement will comprise part of the total credits required for an associate degree.
+Ohio College Tech Prep Standards:

+- Academics are taught at a college-preparatory level - Algebra 2 must be taken by the completion of high school - Senior year of math - Three units of science including at least two lab-based science courses for an associate degree.
 A student who receives credit for a course without taking the course will not receive a grade to calculate into their college GPA for that course.
-Students must earn a "B" or better in the school course to receive articulated credit.
-What is an Articulation Agreement?